 Volumetric capture with Depthkit is accessible to creators of any background.
-You can start creating immediately with just a Windows PC and a Kinect depth sensor, with no prior film, 3D, or programming experience.
-Check out the specifications below to learn more about what you need to begin.
+You can start creating immediately with just a Windows PC or a Mac running Windows and a supported depth sensor.
+Depthkit requires no prior film, 3D, or programming experience.
+Read below to learn more about what kind of computer can run Depthkit.

 Depthkit requires the following minimum specification to run successfully: